eubbc-digital/PVSolarRemoteLab/README.md

 If you use Nginx, you should use the command to stop the services:

-`docker-compose -f docker-compose.yml down`
+`docker compose --env-file variables.env  -f docker-compose.yml down`

 If you don't use, Nginx you should use the command to stop the services:

-`docker-compose -f docker-compose-nonginx.yml down`
+`docker compose --env-file variables-nonginx.env  -f docker-compose-nonginx.yml down`

 ## Authors